Thinking about getting the Landyachtz surfskate?

 The first thing I always do before I go shred is to take the board completely apart and inspect the components.

 Of course, they put their logo on the top griptape in the most elegant way possible, which is just a signature Landaychtz thing to do.
 They always find a subtle and sleek way to add their logo.

 The concave is so lowkey that’s it kinda just feels flat.
 Personally, I like a more aggressive concave with surfskates because it locks my feet in when doing aggressive carving.
 But I think this deck shape makes sense since it’s not as aggressive as other spring-based surfskates.

-It’s all what you prefer, my dad has a shoe size 13 and doesn’t like aggressive concave since a solid part of his feet hang off the edges and the concave just makes it uncomfortable for him.
+It’s all what you prefer.
+For example… my dad has a shoe size 13 and doesn’t like aggressive concave since a solid part of his feet hang off the edges and the concave just makes it uncomfortable for him.

 I think this was a solid play from Landyachtz to appeal to a mass market.
 And they even say on their website, they made a low concave for comfortable footwork.
 I’d say that’s accurate.